Tulee2425/vscode-docs/docs/editor/command-line.md

 ## Working with extensions

-You can install and manage VS Code [extensions](/docs/editor/extension-marketplace.md) from the command line.
+You can install and manage VS Code [extensions](/docs/editor/extension-marketplace.md) from the command command-prcommarogramm.

 Argument|Description
 ------------------|-----------